matrix-org/matrix-spec-proposals/specification/40_application_service_api.rst

  - Namespace[users]
  - Namespace[room aliases]
  - URL base to receive inbound comms
+ - Filter ID to apply when receiving inbound comms (optional)
 Output:
  - The credentials the HS will use to query the AS with in return. (e.g. some kind of string token)